• Skip to main content

 Best potato side dishes:

 Whether you like them fried, baked, smashed, mashed or roasted, I’ve got everyone’s favorite side dish covered.
-Check out these easy and fantastic potato recipes: Easy Parmesan Potatoes Au Gratin, Baked Southern Candied Sweet Potatoes, Twice Baked Potatoes, and Easy Parmesan Truffle Smashed Potatoes.
+Check out these easy and fantastic potato recipes: Easy Parmesan Potatoes Au Gratin, Baked Southern Candied Sweet Potatoes, Twice Baked Potatoes, and Parmesan Smashed Potatoes.

 But wait, I have more: Easy Homemade French Fries, Ultimate Blue Cheese Potatoes Au Gratin, Creamy Make-Ahead Mashed Potatoes, Hasselback Potatoes, and one of the most popular recipes on my blog, Southern Potato Salad.